Ceramic Braces · Specialist-Led · Last reviewed May 2026

 Coffee, Tea, Wine, Curry

-Traditional ceramic: the elastic ties can stain between adjustments (replaced every 8 weeks).
+Traditional ceramic: the elastic ties can stain between adjustments (replaced every 6 to 8 weeks).
 Self-ligating ceramic: no ties to stain.
-Ceramic brackets themselves do not stain.
+Ceramic brackets themselves do not stain, only the ties.

 Sport & Mouthguards